This page is about sequence objects. For details about the storage engine, see Sequence Storage Engine.

 - RENAME TABLE sequence_name TO new_sequence_name

 - DROP TABLE sequence_name.
-This is allowed mainly to get old tools like mysqldump to work with sequence tables.
+This is allowed mainly to get old tools like mariadb-dump to work with sequence tables.

 - SHOW TABLES